redhat-best-practices-for-k8s/test-network-function/README.md

 * `-i` gives a name to a custom TNF container image.
 Supports local images, as well as images from external registries.
 * `-k` gives a path to one or more kubeconfig files to be used by the container to authenticate with the cluster.
 Paths must be separated by a colon.
 * `-n` gives the network mode of the container.
-Defaults set to 'host', which requires selinux to be disabled.
-Alternatively, 'bridge' mode can be used with selinux if TNF_CONTAINER_CLIENT is set to "docker" or running the test as root.
+Defaults set to `host`, which requires selinux to be disabled.
+Alternatively, `bridge` mode can be used with selinux if TNF_CONTAINER_CLIENT is set to "docker" or running the test as root.
 See the [docker run --network parameter reference](https://docs.docker.com/engine/reference/run/#network-settings) for more information on how to configure network settings.
 * `-s` gives the name of tests that should be skipped